-Writing a letter to their 'future self' represents a way of checking in and seeing how it is all going.
-It is also an exercise in consistent personal growth, a way to hold themselves accountable to their perceptions, beliefs and values ad regards "English Language Teaching and Learning", and a means of preserving and protecting what is important today well into the future.
+Writing a letter to their 'future self' serves as a way of checking in and seeing how it is all going.
+It is also an exercise to ensure consistent personal growth, a way to hold themselves accountable to their perceptions, beliefs, and values in regards "English Language Teaching and Learning'.
+Furthermore, it also serves as a means of preserving and protecting what is important today well into the future.